Updated: August 2021

 Next comes a form for submitting a question to the lecturer.
 Anyone can submit a question before and during the lecture.
 The form should be set up in a way that allows the lecturer to see the questions coming in, even during the lecture itself.
-Often, this means using something like a “Google Form,” which then creates a Google spreadsheet that you can share with the lecturer.
-(Talk to the lecturer for more information on setting this up.)
+Often, this means using something like a “Google Form” if you have a Gmail account, which then creates a Google spreadsheet that you can share with the lecturer.

 Then, it’s important to have some information about the lecturer.
 The lecturer will provide you with this text.
 There will not be a lot of text because Christian Science itself and the lecture theme are the focus of the event, not the lecturer.
 There should be just enough information to give a potential attendee at the lecture some sense of who the speaker is.
 Also included in this section is a small photo of the lecturer, which you can download from the lecturer’s profile page under Meet the lecturers.

 A brief video clip from the lecture (a link to which will also be provided by the lecturer) goes next to or near the biographical information.
 This clip offers the potential attendee a transparent look at what the lecture content, style, tone, etc., will be like.

 End the page with basic information about you as the hosting church.
 This gives the visitor somewhere to go to learn more.
 The branch church, not the lecturer, is the primary resource for this lecture to the community.*